input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 ## What is Cardano?

-The Cardano universe is expanding with the arrival of a broad range of decentralized applications and exchanges.
-From games to decentralized finance (DeFi), Cardano covers the whole gamut of blockchain-based versatility.
+The Cardano universe is expanding with the arrival of a broad range of decentralized applications and experiences.
+From gaming to Decentralized Finance (DeFi), Cardano covers the whole gamut of blockchain-based versatility.

 As Cardano grows, so does its reach, its community, value, and adoption.
-This paper reflects all that Cardano is, what it represents, and what it can offer to the world.
+This paper reflects all that Cardano is thus far, what it represents, and what it can offer to the world.

 ## Founding and IOG organization

 The project to create Cardano was initiated by a group of cryptocurrency enthusiasts, investors, and entrepreneurs concentrated in Asia at the end of 2014.
 Charles Hoskinson and Jeremy Wood founded Input Output (initially, IOHK) to design and implement Cardano.
 In addition, the Cardano Foundation was set up to oversee and supervise the development of Cardano and to act as an advocate for its users.
 The foundation is based in Switzerland.
 A third entity, Emurgo, was created to pursue commercial activities on behalf of the ecosystem and community.
 The three entities have separate ownerships and leadership.

-The Cardano blockchain and ada, its founding native cryptocurrency, was launched in 2017 and established itself as one of the leading blockchains.
+The Cardano blockchain and ADA, its founding native cryptocurrency, was launched in 2017 and has established itself as one of the leading blockchains.

- IOHK has evolved into Input Output Global, Inc. (IOG) with Charles Hoskinson as Chief Executive Officer.
+[IOHK](http://iohk.io) has evolved into Input Output Global, Inc. (IOG) with Charles Hoskinson as Chief Executive Officer.
 IOG is incorporated in the state of Wyoming, USA.

 ## The team behind Cardano

 As the blockchain engineering and research company that is participating, along with the Cardano Foundation, Emurgo, and other third parties, in developing the core Cardano platform, IOG has assembled a multi-talented [global team](https://iohk.io/en/team/) of more than 600 people.
-This includes computer scientists, academic researchers, software engineers, product specialists, and technical architects.

-With over 600 staff (as of May 2022), IOG is an ever-expanding constellation for the development of decentralized applications, identity solutions, wallets, and an eclectic and thematically diversified range of decentralized applications for blockchain.
+This includes computer scientists, academic researchers, cryptographers, game theorists, economists, and many more from diverse fields of study.
+Besides contributing to the Cardano blockchain project, IOG specialises in blockchain research and development with labs across multiple countries, with the goal to advance the overall crypto industry with well-researched solutions.

 ## The Cardano blockchain

-Cardano is a third-generation, open source, proof-of-stake blockchain platform.
-Its name derives from [Gerolamo Cardano](https://www.britannica.com/biography/Girolamo-Cardano), a mid-16th century Italian physician and mathematician.
-Third-generation blockchain platforms are designed to resolve the issues that the first two generations (Bitcoin and Ethereum) suffer from, including _scalability_ and _interoperability,_ while fulfilling an ambitious agenda of _decentralization._
+Cardano is identified as a third-generation, open source, proof-of-stake blockchain project.
+Its name derives from [Gerolamo Cardano](https://www.britannica.com/biography/Girolamo-Cardano), a mid-16th century Italian polymath and one of the most influential mathematicians of the [Renaissance](https://en.wikipedia.org/wiki/Renaissance).

+Third-generation blockchains aspire to solve the problems that prior generations of blockchain projects never could, namely: scalability, interoperability, sustainability and governance.

-The Cardano platform combines pioneering technologies based on peer-reviewed research to provide unparalleled security and sustainability to decentralized applications, systems, and communities worldwide.
-Cardano is about openness, fairness, and inclusivity.
+The Cardano blockchain combines pioneering technologies based on peer-reviewed research to provide unparalleled security and sustainability to decentralized applications (dApps), services, and global communities.

-The blockchain's proof-of-stake protocol, Ouroboros, offers a scalable and energy-efficient solution to accommodate millions – and ultimately, billions – of users worldwide.
+Cardano's consensus mechanism, Ouroboros, stands out as the first provably secure Proof-of-Stake protocol that offers a scalable, inclusive, and energy-efficient solution to secure the value of millions – and ultimately, billions – of users worldwide.

-Cardano's development is led by a deliberate approach to construct a robust and reliable enterprise-grade infrastructure.
+Cardano's development is led by a deliberate approach to construct a robust and reliable infrastructure that can support both consumer and enterprise-level needs.

 ### Commitment to decentralization

-Decentralization is one of Cardano's main drivers, built around three central pillars:
+Decentralization is one of Cardano's main drivers, built around three key pillars:

 *   Block production & consensus